Lbuell/Wordinator-API/README.md

 ### Known Issues

-If you discover any bugs, feel free to create an issue on GitHub fork and send us a pull request.
+If you discover any bugs, feel free to create an issue on GitHub, fork and send a pull request.

 [Issues List](https://github.com/lbuell/portfolio/issues).